 Skip to main content

-Selected work · Design system build
+Design system build

-From drift to design system.
+From diverged components to one token system.

-What I walked into.
+What I walked into

 Multiple teams shipping in parallel into a UI that had drifted for years.
 No canonical tokens.
 A component library that existed on paper but that nobody trusted enough to use.
 The styles in production looked the way they did for reasons documented in someone’s head, or buried in a pull request from two years ago.